canonical-ols/snapstore-snap-docs/docs/how-to/register.md

     sudo enterprise-store register

-If the `--https` option is omitted, the resulting [assertion](devices.md) instructing client devices to use the proxy instead of the upstream store, will instruct them to use HTTP to connect to the proxy instead of HTTPS.
+If the `--https` option is omitted, the resulting [assertion](devices.md) instructing client devices to use the proxy instead of the upstream store will instruct them to use HTTP to connect to the proxy instead of HTTPS.

 You can examine your proxy's registration status with: